BeaconBrigade/Pong/README.md

 **Installation**

-Uses Chronos, std::thread, and that's it. :) (atleast so far)
+Uses Chronos, std::thread, ncurses.h, and std::string.
+That is all that needs to be installed. :)